 It’s Contagious: Get a Massive Dose of Passion for Learning

 First, I love to learn.
 I have a B.A. in English, M.A. in Organizational Development and Ph.D. in Human Development.
-You can be assured that every presentation is scientifically accurate and teacher relevant.
+Second, you can be assured that every presentation is scientifically accurate and teacher relevant.
 I’ve written 28 books over four decades, published by five different publishers.
-Teaching with Poverty in Mind and Engaging Students with Poverty in Mind are well known (and well-used).
-Many know me from Teaching with the Brain in Mind, one of my best-known works, others know me from SuperTeaching, Brain-Based Learning or Enriching the Brain.
-Learning is a passion for me.
-Because I love to learn and write about how we learn.
+Teaching with Poverty in Mind and Engaging Students with Poverty in Mind are well known and well-used.
+While many know me from Teaching with the Brain in Mind, one of my best-known works, others know me from SuperTeaching, Brain-Based Learning or Enriching the Brain.
+Finally, as you can tell, learning is a passion for me and I love to share that passion with your staff.

 Second, I am a relentless fanatic for perfection.
 If I reach 98.5% of a keynote audience, I stay up half the night figuring out what could I do differently next time to “hook in” the other 1.5%.
 If I uncover a crucial study that your audience should know about, they will hear about.
 Not a year later, but the very next day.

 While some presenters can reach 70% and be satisfied, I am not.
 And the first thing I do is hold up a mirror.
 “How could I improve?” is always my first question.
 I feel driven by the relentless pursuit of that elusive perfection.
 Of course, I’ll never get there, but the journey’s the joy.

 Have you heard the critics talk about brain-based education?
 Every year, the voices are diminishing, not increasing.
 Why?
 Today, as a result of years of exposure by brain-based presenters, educators are a far more informed profession.
 They are more professional, they look more for research, and they are increasingly more capable of understanding and incorporating new cognitive neuroscience discoveries than they were ten years ago.